 Read the labels.

 A lot of us don’t give much thought to the fact that basically anything that has a plug attached to it has a little piece of paper on it as well.
 A part of the purpose is to provide us with any warnings that we may need to know (such as keeping plugs out of water), but it’s also to inform us about how many volts each item uses.
 Here in the states, the range is (currently) between 100-120 volts.
 However, the thing to keep in mind is that the number on the tag reflects the maximum amount.
 For instance, if your computer says “120 volts”, it’s only using a fraction of that.
 The bottom line here is that if you know how much each item uses, you can go online and research creative ways to get more out of your plugged-in items for less.
 While we’re on the subject of reading things, it’s also a good idea to get a programmable thermostat as well.
 It can assist you in presetting the temperature in your home, which is really helpful when you’re reading your electricity bill and making annual comparisons, especially in the peak of summer and winter.

 Image via: Turan Designs

 Say that your heating unit goes out towards the end of winter and a company like Lloyds Heating Service tells you that you have to replace it.
 That could cost you thousands of dollars and as you’ve probably already experienced, do a number on your energy bill.
 Until you can save up some money, get some space heaters; they use less electricity.
 Some other tricks to try are replacing your light bulbs with fluorescent ones, letting your clothes air dry, turning off the lights in the rooms that you are not in and setting your computer to “standby” when you’re not using it.
 If you apply these tips for a solid month, you should notice a significant dip in your electricity bill, for sure.
 Good luck!

-For more green living posts on Stagetecture, click here.
+For more green living ideas on Stagetecture, click here.